August 22, 2022

 8. Rewards & encouragement

-Generating customer engagement is often about understanding human psychology.
-We all like to get a sense of achievement and to get rewarded for our endeavors.
-That’s why onboarding emails with simple words of congratulation or encouragement are often a winner.
+Customer engagement is often tied to human psychology.
+We all like to get a sense of achievement and to get rewarded.
+That’s why some of the most effetcive onboarding emails use simple words of congratulation or encouragement.

-Microblogging company Tumblr is great at these types of campaigns.
-They send users messages like the one above to mark each landmark reached in using their service.
+Tumblr is great at these types of campaigns.
+They send users follow-up emails like the one above to mark each landmark reached in using their service.

 Such messages give recipients a little boost.
 They also make them more determined to reach the next ‘level’.
-That, in turn, means they’re more likely to pay greater attention to the product in question.
+That, in turn, means they’re more likely to be more engaged with the product.

 9. Using video

-Visuals can elevate your onboarding experience to an entirely new level.
-It’s why newsletters and other emails so often include images and graphics
+Visuals elevate the onboarding experience.
+It’s why newsletters and other emails so often include images and graphics.

-When it comes to an onboarding email, there are loads of video options to consider.
-For example, use a short clip to highlight your product’s key features.
-Or create a longer step-by-step guide to using your service in detail.
-People in general, too, are more likely to watch a short clip than read a long list of instructions.
+So your onboarding email can include a short clip to highlight key features or a longer step-by-step guide.
+People are more likely to watch a short clip than read a long list of instructions.

 10. Personality & personalization

-Today’s consumers expect a personal touch from the brands with which they interact.
-The kind of individualized service that small, local businesses excel at, must now translate to the online world.
+Your potential customers expect a personal touch.
 A welcome message can delight with a subject line addressing the customer by first name, for example.

 The onboarding email – essential for customer acquisition & retention